ffund/ddos/README.md

 ### Run My Experiment ###
 <ol>
 <li>Create an architecture with a client, a server, and 12 attackers all connected to a router in a star network.
-An RSPEC for this topology is included in GENI folder.</li>
+An RSPEC for this topology is included in GENI/ .</li>
 <li>Install pre-requirements:
 <ol>
 <li>Install D-ITG on client, server, and attackers: